A Gleason solution model for row contractions: Completely non-coisometric row contractions

 where if $\| Z \| ^2 = s < 1$, choose $0<r<1$ small enough so that $1 > s (1+r^2)$.

 Then, and by Schur complement theory \cite[Appendix A.5.5]{Boyd}, this is strictly positive if and only if $ I - ZZ ^* - r^2 Z_1 Z_1 ^* > 0$.
-By our choice of $r$, this is the case, and it follows that $W \in \Om _{2n}$ is strictly contractive.
-Observe that

-It follows that Taking $\La := (0 _n , \la )$ and $\Ga = ( \tau , 0 _n )$ then yields and the inductive step follows. \end{proof} We now have all the necessary ingredients to prove the main result of this section: \begin{proof}{ (of Theorem \ref{Kthm})} By Lemma \ref{Lcontain}, any co-invariant subspace, $\scr{L}$, on which $V^*$ acts isometrically is contained in $\H '$.
-It remains to show that $\H '$ is co-invariant for $V$, and that $V^* | _{\H '}$ is an isometry.
+By our choice of $r$, this is the case, and it follows that $W \in \B ^d _{2n}$ is strictly contractive.
+Observe that It follows that Taking $\La := (0 _n , \la )$ and $\Ga = ( \tau , 0 _n )$ then yields and the inductive step follows. \end{proof} We now have all the necessary ingredients to prove the main result of this section: \begin{proof}{ (of Theorem \ref{Kthm})} By Lemma \ref{Lcontain}, any co-invariant subspace, $\scr{L}$, on which $V^*$ acts isometrically is contained in $\mc{H} '$.
+It remains to show that $\mc{H} '$ is co-invariant for $V$, and that $V^* | _{\mc{H} '}$ is an isometry.

-Let $U$ be a co-isometric extension (\emph{e.g.} a Cuntz unitary dilation) of $V$ on $\K \supseteq \H$.
-If $h \in \H '$, then $\tau ^* h \in \H ' _n$.
+Let $U$ be a co-isometric extension (\emph{e.g.} a Cuntz unitary dilation) of $V$ on $\K \supseteq \mc{H}$.
+If $h \in \mc{H} '$, then $\tau ^* h \in \mc{H} ' _n$.
 Hence, This happens if and only if and this implies By the last lemma this happens if and only if

 Given any $VF \in \ran{V}$, it is easy to see that by definition Hence,